top of page

 Is ketamine a “party drug”?

 As noted above, almost any medication (particularly those with psychoactive properties) can be misused or abused.
 Ketamine is no exception, due to its ability to cause an altered state of consciousness.
 However, the fact that ketamine can be abused does not invalidate the very real medical benefits it can offer when administered responsibly under a doctor’s supervision.
 In fact, it is theorized that some “recreational” drug users turn to illicit substances in an attempt to “self-medicate” for legitimate mental health conditions that would be better addressed in an appropriate clinical setting under a doctor’s supervision.
+At Ketamine Center of Central Georgia, Dr. Greenberg’s goal is to provide the best possible therapeutic results in the safest possible clinical setting, according to the highest level of medical and scientific evidence.

 Is there a minimum age to undergo ketamine therapy?